christianalfoni/impact/README.md

 <br />

-🗄️ Global and scoped state management using reactive hooks
+🗄️ Global and scoped state management using hooks

-🏗️ The Hooks composition you know and love, without the overhead of reconciliation
+🏗️ The hooks composition you know and love, without the overhead of reconciliation

 ⚛️ Use built-in reactive state primitives or existing primitives from the eco system